 Google Analytics has released a new implementation method, called the Global Site Tag (gtag.js) and it is yet in beta.

-To find gtag.js code snippet follow this steps:
+To find the gtag.js code snippet follow these steps:

 Note: Put gtag.js tracking code snippet right after opening <head> tag on every page.

-You just need to put following line for pageview.
+You just need to put the following line for pageview.

-This event will send to default configured UA id in gtag(‘config’,’<UA ID>’).
+This event will send to the default configured UA id in gtag(‘config’,’<UA ID>’).

-If you have a website setup as www.source.com and you also own www.destination.com – this kind of a set up is called cross domain.
-If this is the case then you need to set up the said cross domain tracking.
+If you have a website set up as www.source.com and you also own www.destination.com – this kind of setup is called cross-domain.
+If this is the case then you need to set up the said cross-domain tracking.

-Note: www.website.com is main domain, shop.website.com is sub-domain and hence for this you don’t need to set up cross domain tracking.
+Note: www.website.com is the main domain, shop.website.com is the sub-domain and hence for this you don’t need to set up cross-domain tracking.

-If your is able to travel to destination.com from source.com and returns to source.com from destination.com, place following snippets on respective domains as mentioned.
+If your is able to travel to destination.com from source.com and return to source.com from destination.com, place the following snippets on respective domains as mentioned.

-The following snippet needs to put on source.com
+The following snippet needs to be put on source.com

-The following snippet needs to put on destination.com
+The following snippet needs to be put on destination.com

-To load optimize container using gtag.js, one just need to put following line With valid GA_Tracking_id and optimize_container_id for configuring Google Optimize.
+To load an optimized container using gtag.js, one just needs to put the following line With valid GA_Tracking_id and optimize_container_id for configuring Google Optimize.